axiom-data-science/portal-docs/README.md

 1. Add your content to that file using the [RST](http://www.sphinx-doc.org/en/stable/rest.html) conventions
 1. Save your file
 1. Make a pull request

+### How to add a new how-to page for all portals

+1. Check with Kyle Wilcox (kyle@axiomdatascience.com)

 ### How to edit an existing page